shelleytated/NITK-replica/readme.txt

 DATABASE:
 SQLAlchemy- A python SQL toolkit

-We have hosted our website usinh heroku client:
+We have hosted our website using heroku client:
 Link: https://shelley-cse-webapp.herokuapp.com/

 Within nitk_cse we have 3 folders :